davidkuch/WatchDog/README.md

 # Watchdog
 A program that checks that a given client-process is running.
-Ii the client failed - the watchdog would restart it.
+If the client failed - the watchdog would restart it.

 The current Project provides an API  with two main functions: run and stop watching.